 Audio delay in karaoke feels strange because the system may seem fine for movies, YouTube, or casual music playback, yet feel uncomfortable the moment someone starts singing.
 The reason is simple: karaoke is not just playback.
 It adds a live voice into the chain, and live vocals make timing errors much easier to notice.

 That is why delay in home karaoke should be understood as a timing issue, not just a random device problem.
-TVs, streaming apps, Bluetooth paths, wireless systems, and internal processing can all add small pieces of delay, and those pieces can build into something singers actually feel.
+TVs, streaming apps, Bluetooth paths, wireless systems, DSP, and internal processing can all add small pieces of delay.
+Those pieces can build into something singers actually feel.
 This article explains the concept in plain English, not as a fix guide.
-For the broader category context, browse our Karaoke Technical Guides.
+For broader category context, browse our Karaoke Technical Guides.

 Table of Contents